Allergies and Hives (Urticaria and Angioedema)

 What Is the Treatment for Hives and Angioedema?

 The best treatment for hives and angioedema is to identify and remove the trigger, but this is not an easy task.
 Antihistamines are usually prescribed by your doctor or dermatologist to provide relief from symptoms.
 These drugs may also be taken on a regular schedule to help prevent hives and associated swelling from forming in the first place.

 Chronic hives may be treated with antihistamines or a combination of medications.
-When antihistamines don't provide relief, oral corticosteroids may be prescribed.
+When antihistamines don't provide relief, oral corticosteroids or a biologic drug, such as omalizumab (Xolair), may be prescribed.

 For severe hive or angioedema outbreaks, an injection of epinephrine or a steroid medication may be needed.